 Do I need to soak dill seeds before planting?

-Soaking dill seeds can shorten time needed for germination but in the interest of full disclosures we have never felt the need.
+Soaking dill seeds can shorten the time needed for germination, but in the interest of full disclosure, we have never felt the need.

 At what depth should dill seeds be planted?